(321) 926-3242

 Consider posting about the death on social media.
 If you have access, you can also manage announcements on the deceased person’s account.
 This can be a quick way to reach many people at once.

-These steps help quickly inform everyone connected to the deceased, making proceeding with other necessary arrangements easier.
+These steps help quickly inform everyone connected to the deceased, making it easier to proceed with other necessary arrangements.

-You can request the death certificate from Florida’s local vital records office.
+You can request a death certificate from your local vital records office in Florida.
 The details you need include the deceased’s full name, the date of death, and the last county of residence.

 Having multiple copies is important.
 These certificates may be needed for various purposes, including closing accounts, filing insurance claims, and handling estate matters.